 Schedule B (Form 1045).
 You can use Schedule B (Form 1045) to figure your modified taxable income for carryback years and your carryover from each of those years.
 Do not use Schedule B for a carryforward year.
-If your 2009 return includes an NOL deduction from an NOL year before 2009 that reduced your taxable income to zero (to less than zero, if an estate or trust), see NOL Carryover From 2009 to 2010, later.
+If your 2009 return includes an NOL deduction from an NOL year before 2009 that reduced your taxable income to zero (to less than zero, if an estate or trust), see NOL Carryover From 2009 to 2010, later preceding tax year is limited to 50 percent of modified taxable income for such tax year (determined without regard to the NOL for the loss year or any tax year thereafter).
+To figure this limit, combine lines 2 through 8 on Schedule B (Form 1045) and divide that amount by 2.
+Enter the result (but not less than zero) on Schedule B (Form 1045), line 9.
+Subtract the amount so entered on line 9 from the amount on line 1 and enter the result on Schedule B (Form 1045), line 10.
+For other years, the general rule applies.